 Opossums express their anal sacs to play dead as the foul-smelling fluid material gives them a rotting smell, making it more likely for potential predators to believe that they are dead.
 While they play an important role for many animals, they can also be a nuisance especially when full.

 One of the factors that lead to issues with your dog’s anal sacs is the quality of their diet.
 Naturally, the glands are expressed as your pooch passes stool.
 The glands will not express as they should if the stool is not firm enough.
 Adding a pumpkin supplement can help resolve such issues by increasing fiber in the diet.

-Improving the quality of the diet can resolve the issue completely with time.
+Improving the quality of your dog’s diet with a high fiber dog food can resolve the issue completely with time.
+Check out our recommendations for the best high fiber dog foods.
 It is also important to note that what builds up in the anal sacs is sometimes a direct consequence of what your dog eats.
 For instance, expressing material that’s too thick can prove difficult thus leading impaction when the fluid-like substance blocks the duct that drains it.
 This can lead to more complications in dogs, especially small breeds, as compared to cats.

 Medical issues that cause loose stool or diarrhea are also one of the leading causes of anal gland expression problems.
 The positioning of the anal sacs themselves can also be a cause for concern.
 In some dogs, the glands may be in such a way that even with proper diet and care, natural expression is hard.
 While this is not common, it may warrant complete removal of the anal glands to prevent any complications.

 If not expressed properly, complications of the anal sacs such as impaction can occur.
 This ultimately leads to infections if the situation is not handled immediately.
 Expression at this point may reveal blood and pus in the material build.
 Proper healing will require the help of a professional veterinarian.
 If the anal sacs are not expressed in time, the glands may abscess.